antoinejaussoin/retro-board/README.md

 ### Version 3.0.0

 - Brand new landing page, and much improved look and feel 🎉
-- Authentication using your favourite social media account (GitHub, Google or Twitter, more coming)
+- Authentication using your favourite social media account:
+  - GitHub
+  - Google
+  - Twitter
+  - ...more coming!
 - Ability to re-order posts by drag-and-drop 🚀
 - Ability to group posts together
-- Save your session settings as a default template
+- Save your custom session settings as a default template
 - Giphy support 😃
-- Improved (logged in) dashboard, and list of past sessions
+- Improved homepage dashboard 📈

 ### Version 2.2.4